iso1234/template-engine/README.md

 # template-engine
 The template engine I made for the NCSS 2017 group 4 project.

-To use just download the file add the following to the top of the python3 file you wish to use it in.
+To use just download the file and add the following to the top of the python3 file you wish to use it in.
 ```python
 from template import render_template
 ```